OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Dynamic_instrumentation_with_frida_gadget.md

 ```
 >Note: it can be convenient to make use of MacOS' Unarchiver utility if a `File format` error is encountered when attempting to decompress the frida gadget archive.

-Decompose the target app into which the frida gadget will be injected
+Decompose the target application into which the frida gadget will be injected
 ```
 $ apktool d UnCrackable-Level1.apk -o uncrackableLevel1Gadget
 ```